ravveni/lists/README.md

 # lists
-miscellaneous lists for random generation/reference purposes. python utility file added for bulk editing tasks.
+miscellaneous plain text lists for random generation/reference purposes.

+use `utils.py` for any bulk editing/data parsing tasks.